 If you are working on an NSF proposal, note that the current NSF Grant Proposal Guide requires that letters of collaboration include only a statement about willingness to collaborate.
 Information about instruments and methods should be provided in your "Facilities, Equipment, and Other Resources" section.
 We are happy to provide a letter of collaboration.
 Information about our instruments, methods, and analyses is available from the Proposal Tools section (link to right).
 Financial information can be accessed from the Analytical Costs and Student Support links (to the right).
 We also have a Data Management Plan that can be modified for your project.

-We continue to work on developing techniques that integrate U-Th-Pb geochronology, Trace and Rare Earth Element analysis, and Lu-Hf isotope geochemistry.
+We continue to develop techniques that integrate U-Th-Pb geochronology, Trace and Rare Earth Element analysis, and Lu-Hf isotope geochemistry.
 We are able to conduct U-Th-Pb and T/REE analyses just using our Element2 (single-collector ICPMS) -- there is no need for split-stream analysis.
 U-Th-Pb, T/REE, and Lu-Hf can be done simultaneously in split-stream mode, by connecting the Element2 with our Nu multi-collector ICPMS.
 But it is much more efficient (and cost-effective) to do the analyses in two different sessions given that most studies require many more U-Pb ages than T/REE or Hf isotope analyses.
 We accordingly recommend doing large-n U-Th-Pb first (with the E2 or NU), and then selecting optimal grains for T/REE and Hf isotope analyses.
-Our methods for doing each type of analysis are described in the Analytical Methods section to the right.

 We have developed a system for extracting zircons from fine-grained sediments (e.g., loess, siltstone), enabling analysis of zircons down to ~10 microns.
 The process relies on a series of ultrasonic baths for separating zircon from clay.
 Check out the recent application of this method for analysis of Chinese Loess.